Aditya-Bhalotia/8bit_vector_processor/README.md

-# 8bit_vector_processor
+# Design of a 8-bit vector processor

 ## Overview
-The project is an 8-bit processor that performs general arithmetic, logical operations, and other general-purpose operations on standard 8-bit scalars and vectors containing 8-bit elements.
-For simplicity, the vectors are necessarily of dimension 8, meaning this processor only supports vectors of length 8, each element of which is an 8-bit entity.
+The project is based on the design of an 8-bit processor that performs general arithmetic, logical operations, and other general-purpose operations on standard 8-bit scalars as well as vectors containing 8-bit elements.
+For simplicity, the vectors are necessarily of dimension 8, meaning this processor only supports vectors of length 8, where each element is 8-bit wide.

 ## Individual Modules